joshuaeckroth/cse230-website/homework/homework-8.markdown

 When you submit your code (via email), send me all of the `.cpp` and `.h` files.

-Your Room class must be updated as well to tell the player who is in the room.
-That is, the Room class should have a vector or array or some other collection that holds Agent pointers; when an agent enters the room, the agent's pointer is added to the collection; when an agent leaves the room, the agent's pointer is removed from the collection.
+Your `Room` class must be updated as well to tell the player who is in the room.
+That is, the `Room` class should have a set or some other collection that holds `Agent` pointers; when an agent enters the room, the agent's pointer is added to the collection; when an agent leaves the room, the agent's pointer is removed from the collection.
 The idea is, if the player does not know who is in the same room as the player, then how will you, as the programmer, know if your monsters are appropriately moving to different rooms?

-You might accomplish this in the following way: add a set to the Room class (i.e. add `#include <set>` in `room.h` and add a private variable `set<Agent*> occupants` to the Room class).
-This set contains Agent pointers.
-This way, you can store monsters and players in the set since both can be treated as Agent pointers.
-Then provide methods in the Room class called `enter`, `leave`, and `printOccupants` that, respectively, add an Agent to the room, remove an Agent from the room, and print all the Agents in the room.
+You might accomplish this in the following way: add a set to the `Room` class (i.e. add `#include <set>` in `room.h` and add a private variable `set<Agent*> occupants` to the `Room` class).
+This set contains `Agent` pointers.
+This way, you can store monsters and players in the set since both can be treated as `Agent` pointers.
+Then provide methods in the `Room` class called `enter`, `leave`, and `printOccupants` that, respectively, add an `Agent` to the room, remove an `Agent` from the room, and print all the agents in the room.

 Here is what those functions might look like: